sissaschool/lograptor/doc/lograptor.rst

 .. option:: -u, --unparsed

     Match only lines that are unparsable by app's rules.
 This option is useful for finding anomalies and for application's rules debugging.
+This option is incompatible with filters (`option -F <lograptor.html#cmdoption-F>`_).

 .. option:: --anonymize